 The Guidelines for Induction Programs, developed by PDE, while written for public school districts, should be interpreted to apply to community-based providers.
 Pennsylvania Pre-K Counts lead agencies must work together with their partners to determine the best option for induction programs for the partnership.
 Lead agencies should discuss the options available to partners and secure agreement about the option they want to pursue.

-Community-based partners may add an addendum to a district or intermediate unit plan to include the provider.
+Community-based partners may add an addendum to a school district or IU plan to include the provider.
 This addendum must indicate how the plan will be made applicable to and implemented by community-based partners.

-School districts or intermediate units do not need to undertake submission of a Teacher Induction Plan as they already have PDE-approved plans.
-However Appendix A "Designating Evaluator Information" must be submitted to OCDEL.
+School districts or IUs are not required to undertake submission of a Teacher Induction Plan as they already have PDE-approved plans.
+However, Appendix A "Designating Evaluator Information" must be submitted to OCDEL.